 The MA-AUA Pre-medicine Enrichment Program (PEP) is a scholarship program developed with the goal of empowering historically underrepresented minorities (URM) who are first-generation students considering medicine.
 Recipients of this scholarship will be enrolled in a mentoring and support program that focuses on developing key skills within four core areas that are essential to a successful career in medicine.

-Selected students will participate in a comprehensive, eight-week mentorship and support experience during the summer of their second year of undergraduate studies.
+Selected students will participate in a comprehensive, eight-week mentorship and support experience.
 Students will meet with their assigned mentor biweekly to address key developmental aspects of the program, as they relate to the individual student.
 Candidate selection is at the discretion of the institution however a student at the end of their sophomore or junior year of study is recommended to allow for both educational experience and continued mentorship throughout undergraduate education.

 Each student will be a member of a clinical research project team with the goal of submitting an abstract to a publication and/or presenting at an academic congress or professional meeting.

 Students will also spend time shadowing physicians in their office practice, operating room, and other clinical settings to enhance the experience.